-Germany tornado leaves one dead and at least 40 injured
+Germany tornadoes leave one dead and at least 40 injured

 Police posted images showing trees felled or split in half, as well as roofs that had been swept clean of tiles by the winds in Paderborn.

-"Some 40 people were injured in the storm, at least 10 of them seriously," city police said in a statement.
-"Sheeting and insulation were blown kilometres (miles) away.
+“Some 40 people were injured in the storm, at least 10 of them seriously,” city police said in a statement.
+“Sheeting and insulation were blown kilometres away.
 Countless roofs are uncovered or damaged.
-Many trees still lie on destroyed cars."
+Many trees still lie on destroyed cars.”

-They asked locals to stay at home.
+Police asked locals to stay at home.
 The German Weather Service warned that the stormy weather was set to continue.

 Residents of Lippstadt, a town about 22 miles west Paderborn, were hit with heavy rain and hail as the weather system wreaked havoc in towns across the west of the country.
 A church steeple in the town was toppled.